lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 components, this is also evident from the profiles plot which gives us a good indication that these subcellular niches are well-resolved in the hyperLOPIT dataset.
-Transfer learning is particularly useful for classes that are not as well separated, we find that subcellular niches that are well-separated under hyperLOPIT and LOPIT obtain a class score of 1 (i.e. use only primary data from transfer learning @Breckels:2016).
+Transfer learning is particularly useful for classes that are not as well separated.
+We find that subcellular niches that are well-separated under hyperLOPIT and LOPIT obtain a class score of 1 (i.e. use only primary data from transfer learning @Breckels:2016).
 Therefore, for the optimisation stage of the analyses we can already